What is Distributed SQL?

 At a minimum, a distributed SQL database has the following characteristics:

-- A SQL API for accessing and manipulating data and objects
+- A robust SQL API for accessing and manipulating data and objects

-- Automatic distribution of data across nodes in a cluster
+- Automatic data distribution across nodes in a cluster

-- Automatic replication of data in a strongly consistent manner
+- Automatic data replication in a strongly consistent manner

-- Support for distributed query execution so clients do not need to know about the underlying distribution of data
+- Distributed query execution so clients need not know about the underlying distribution of data

 - Support for distributed ACID transactions